peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 * `static boolean SameQuantum(EDecimal ed1,
  EDecimal ed2)`<br>
- Returns whether two arbitrary-precision numbers have the same exponent, they both are not-a-number (NaN), or they both are infinity (positive and/or negative).
+ Returns whether two arbitrary-precision numbers have the same exponent, they both are not-a-number (NaN), or they both are infinity (positive, negative, or both).

 * `static EDecimal ScaleB(EDecimal ed,
  EDecimal ed2,